 This register defaults to 00h, indicating that no ADC is addressed.
+Single-channel ADCs must set Bit 0 of this register high in order to execute any Indexed commands.

 Address 0x20: offset\coarse Address 0x21: offset\fine

 The input offset of each ADC core can be adjusted in fine and coarse steps.
 Both adjustments are made via an 8-bit word as detailed in Table 7.
 The data format is twos complement.